 Logic and Semantics (OWLS)

 The Online Worldwide Seminar on Logic and Semantics is a new series of research talks, highlighting the most exciting recent work in the international computer science logic community.
 The scope of the seminar series is roughly that of the major computer science logic conferences such as LICS, ICALP and FSCD.
-It takes place every Wednesday at 2pm UTC+1, with a focus every other week on the work of young researchers.
+It takes place on most Wednesdays, with a focus every other week on the work of young researchers.

 In this time of restricted international travel, a key aim of this series is to provide a forum for the informal discussion and social interaction that is so important for the progress of science.
 To facilitate this, the seminar incorporates in virtual form a number of features more normally associated with physical meetings:

 - Virtual "coffee breaks" before and after the seminar, allowing participants to chat in small groups, replicating the social element of a real-world conference.